Rebilly/framepay-docs/docs/reference/rebilly.md

 The supported element types for the second argument are:

-- `bankAccountType`: a set of inline buttons allowing the selection of the account type
+- `accountType`: a set of inline buttons allowing the selection of the account type
-- `bankAccountNumber`: a simple element to enter the account number
+- `accountNumber`: a simple element to enter the account number
-- `bankRoutingNumber`: a simple element to enter the routing number
+- `routingNumber`: a simple element to enter the routing number
+- `bic`: a simple element to enter the SWIFT/BIC Code
+- `bankName`: a simple element to enter the Bank Name

-You must include mount one of each type into your form in order to create a token for a bank account.
+You must include mount one of `accountNumber`, `routingNumber` into your form in order to create a token for a bank account.

 #### Mounting Points